openvinotoolkit/model_server/client/cpp/kserve-api/README.md

 This section demonstrates inference on a simple model, which increments each provided value.

-Once you finish above steps, you are ready to run the samples.

 ### Run the Client to get server liveness <a name="grpc-server-live"></a>

 - Command